developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies an Action value and depending on the Action value chosen, one or more additional Managed Configurations MIGHT also be required to provide additional information:

-- When the Action value ***AllowSubmitXml*** is chosen, a single application or service is allowed to submit XML for processing by the Zebra MX Management System.
+- When the Action value ***AllowSubmitXml***- a single application or service is allowed to submit XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Allow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be allowed.

-- When the Action value ***DisallowSubmitXml*** is chosen, a single application service is disallowed from submitting XML for processing by the Zebra MX Management System.
+- When the Action value ***DisallowSubmitXml***- a single application service is disallowed from submitting XML for processing by the Zebra MX Management System.
 The additional Managed Configuration **Device Administration Configuration - Action Disallow Submit XML Package Name** must be specified to supply the Android Package Name that identifies the application or service is to be disallowed.

-- When the Action value ***SubmitXml*** is chosen, the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string that is submitted for processing by the .Zebra MX Management System.
+- When the Action value ***SubmitXml***- the additional Managed Configuration **Device Administration Configuration - Action Action Submit XML** must be specified to supply the XML string that is submitted for processing by the .Zebra MX Management System.

 ### Action Allow Submit XML Package Name